CURRENT PROJECT

 • Production of video clips showcasing personal testimonies from former combatants who became political leaders.

-• An expert workshop in Berlin (in December 2021) on the nexus between mediation and DDR, which will explore framework conditions for mediation processes to facilitate effective political transformation, and to pave the ground for a holistic planning and implementation of the security, socio-economic and political dimensions of DDR.
-Read the workshop report here.
+• An expert workshop in Berlin (in December 2021) on the nexus between mediation and DDR explored framework conditions for mediation processes to facilitate effective political transformation, and to pave the ground for a holistic planning and implementation of the security, socio-economic and political dimensions of DDR.

-• A policy event in New York (in June 2022) aimed at sensitising UN agencies and member states on challenges and opportunities of supporting the political transformation of non-state armed groups during or after armed conflicts.
+• A policy event in New York (in June 2022) to sensitise UN agencies and member states on challenges and opportunities of supporting the political transformation of non-state armed groups during or after armed conflicts.

-• Publications (primers, workshop reports, policy papers) presenting findings, recommendations and operational guidance to practitioners in the mediation, DDR and political transformation communities.
+• Two publications presenting findings and recommendations to practitioners in the mediation, DDR and political transformation communities.

 Partners and funding